Kentucky Route 67 (1929–1969): Discontinuation of the ferry

-At one time during the 1955-56 fiscal year, the Bear Creek Ferry was decommissioned.
+At one time during the 1955–56 fiscal year, the Bear Creek Ferry was decommissioned.
 Hence, KY 67 became a two-segment highway as it no longer connected from the Asphalt–Segal area to Warren County.
 However, the connected KY 67 was still marked with the toll ferry on road maps as late as 1962.
-The Edmonson County section of KY 67 would eventually be decommissioned sometime prior to 1968.
-The Warren County section was still signed as KY 67 until sometime in the 1969-70 fiscal year, when the KY 185 alignment in Warren County was rerouted to follow KY 67's course from Bowling Green to KY 185's original southern terminus near Glenmore.
+The Edmonson County section of KY 67 would eventually be decommissioned sometime prior to 1968, while the Warren County section was still signed as KY 67 until sometime in the 1969–70 fiscal year, when the KY 185 alignment in Warren County was rerouted to follow KY 67's course from Bowling Green to KY 185's original southern terminus near Glenmore.
 A portion of the original KY 67 between KY 185 and the Wingfield Road intersection is now part of KY 1749.
-Ownership of the remainder of the road from KY 1749 in Glenmore to the ferry site on the Warren County side reverted to the Warren County Road Department as Lock 5 Road (a portion became part of the new KY 1201, deleted in 1982), while the road on the Edmonson County side between the ferry site and the Segal community reverted to the Edmonson County Road Department, and became Mouth of Bear Creek Road.
-By 1968, the remainder of KY 67's designation from Segal to Windyville was reassigned as KY 655.
+Ownership of the remainder of the road from KY 1749 in Glenmore to the ferry site on the Warren County side reverted to the Warren County Road Department as Lock 5 Road; a portion became part of the new KY 1201, which was deleted in 1982.
+The road on the Edmonson County side between the ferry site and the Segal community reverted to the Edmonson County Road Department, and became Mouth of Bear Creek Road.
+By 1968, the remainder of KY 67's designation from Segal to Windyville was reassigned as KY 655, known locally as Segal Road.

 The ferry site is now just a boat ramp, but local residents still use that area for recreational purposes such as boating or fishing.
 The boat ramp on the Warren County side was built in 1986.